Estimating Eigenenergies from Quantum Dynamics: A Unified Noise-Resilient Measurement-Driven Approach: Numerical demonstration

 Our test problems belong to two classes of many-body systems.
 First, we consider the Heisenberg model of interacting quantum spins arranged on a one-dimensional chain.
 This is a prototypical model describing the effects of strong interactions between electronic spins, and the model is commonly used in condensed matter physics for benchmarking new computational methods.
 Second, we estimate the ground state energies of strongly-correlated molecular Hamiltonians, a task of substantial pragmatic importance in chemical and materials sciences.
 We consider molecules of varying complexity, ranging from the relatively simple ${\rm LiH}$ to the more challenging ${\rm Cr}_2$ (displayed in \cref{app:sec:ground_state_estimation} and \cref{subsec:mol_sys}, respectively).

 In addition to investigating the performance of ODMD, we also examine recently-developed methods that use similar types of measurements and resources, including subspace expansion techniques exemplified by the Variational Quantum Phase Estimation (VQPE) and its unitary modification (UVQPE)~\cite{klymko2022real}, as well as optimization-based techniques represented by the Quantum Complex Exponential Least Squares (QCELS)~\cite{ding2022even,ding2023simultaneous}.
 A numerical comparison of the different approaches is a crucial initial step in quantifying the relative performance of different real-time algorithm classes, each developed for unique purposes and aimed at different strategies to leverage the capabilities of current quantum hardware.
-Of the four methods considered, ODMD requires both the fewest time steps and the fewest measurements to converge to a given accuracy, especially when the overlap with the initial reference state is small.
+Out of the four methods considered, we illustrate that ODMD consistently reaches the target accuracy with both the fewest time steps and the fewest measurements, especially when the initial state has a small overlap with the target eigenstate.

-For numerical efficiency, in each case we select the time step $\Delta t$ and/or scale our target Hamiltonian $H$ such that $\Vert H\Vert_2 \Dt \leq 3\pi/4$.
-To simulate the effects of noise, we first compute the exact overlap matrix elements of \cref{eq:overlap}, then we introduce Gaussian errors $\mathcal{N}(0,\epsilon^2)$ on the overlap measurements.
-According to the central limit theorem, the Gaussian noise model correctly captures effects of the shot noise, \textit{i.e.}, of the statistical error due to taking a finite number of measurements.
-Some types of hardware noise may also be Gaussian; we do not investigate hardware noise models that specifically include decoherence or systematic errors.
-To mitigate the impact of noise, we employ singular-value thresholding as described at the end of \cref{subsec:gs_from_odmd}.
+For numerical efficiency, in each case we select the time step $\Delta t$ (to be specified within the captions of the following figures) and/or scale our target Hamiltonian $H$ such that $\Vert H\Vert_2 \Dt \leq 3\pi/4$.
+We recall that the ODMD data matrices constructed from a total of $T$ time steps are of dimension $d \times (T-d)$ with $d = \lfloor \frac{T}{3} \rfloor$, a particular choice considered in \cref{subsec:gs_from_odmd}.
+For comparison, VQPE and UVQPE process the same real-time data as a pair of $T \times T$ Toeplitz matrices, while QCELS treats it as a length-$T$ time series.
+To simulate the noise effect, we first compute the exact overlap of \cref{eq:overlap}, then we introduce Gaussian errors $\mathcal{N}(0,\epsilon^2)$ on the overlap measurements.
+According to the central limit theorem, the Gaussian noise model correctly captures effects of the shot noise, \textit{i.e.}, the statistical error due to taking a finite number of measurements that scale as $\mathcal{O}(\epsilon^{-2})$ in the Hadamard test.
+Some types of hardware noise may also exhibit approximately Gaussian behavior, though we do not investigate specific hardware noise models in this section.
+To mitigate the impact of the added noise, we apply singular-value thresholding as described at the end of \cref{subsec:gs_from_odmd} for ODMD; an SVD-based thresholding strategy is also applicable to VQPE and UVQPE~\cite{klymko2022real}, which we adopt to promote optimized numerical stability across all real-time methods.